Prince of Wales bridge closing overnight for resurfacing works

-THE PRINCE of Wales Bridge will be closed overnight tonight between junction 21 and junction 23 in the west-bound direction for planned roadworks.
+THE PRINCE of Wales Bridge will be closed overnight tonight between junction 22 and junction 23 in both directions for planned roadworks.

-The closure will be in place between 9pm and 6am on November, 27, 2024, and traffic will be diverted via the M48.
+The closure will be in place between 9pm and 7am on Friday November, 29 through to Saturday November 30, and traffic will be diverted via the M48.

 This overnight closure is part of ongoing planned maintenance.